 - Graduate level coursework or experience in econometric methods helpful but not required.

-This position is fixed-term through August, 2018, and is renewable based on performance and funding.
+This position is fixed-term through December 31, 2019, and may be renewable based on performance and funding.

 Stanford is an equal opportunity employer and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or any other characteristic protected by law.